kellekai-jira/Fugaku-Particle-Filter/README.md

 ### Install with FTI
-To enable server checkpointing which is needed by some test cases install hdf5 (`apt install libhdf5-openmpi-dev`, checkpoints are stored in hdf5 file format) and use the following cmake line:
+To enable server checkpointing which is needed by some test cases install hdf5 (`apt install libhdf5-openmpi-dev`) and use the following cmake line:

 ```
 cmake .. -DPDAF_PATH=$PDAF_PATH -DINSTALL_FTI=ON -DWITH_FTI=ON -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=install -DHDF5_ROOT=/usr/lib/x86_64-linux-gnu/hdf5/openmpi \
          -DWITH_FTI_THREADS=ON
 ```
-`HDF5_ROOT` needs to be specified as cmake does not find the parallel hdf5 version if working with Ubuntu bionic
+`HDF5_ROOT` needs to be specified as cmake does not find the parallel hdf5 version if working with Ubuntu 18.04 .

+Checkpoints are stored in hdf5 file format.
+This allows using them also directly as model output in some cases.

 ## 2. Instrument and link a model against Melissa-DA

-## Concept
+### Concept

 To permit load balancing through online state migration (the way how Melissa-DA works), the model must be transformed into a runner.
 Thus the model must expose all its state (the full state theoretically necessary for a model restart, containing the assimilated part of the state vector, but not necessarily containing the part of the state vector that is the same on all members and constant over time) at the right place where Melissa-DA will intercept and change all this state to the state according to the ensemble member it wants to propagate next.

-A simple model
+A simple model pseudocode:

 ```python
 x = Model_Init()